 In general, your Retirement Payment Date may not be earlier than 30 days after Avnet has provided the benefit commencement packet.
-However, you may waive this 30-day period in writing, if payments begin more than seven days after Avnet has provided the benefit commencement packet.
-In any event, your Retirement Payment Date must be after Avnet has received your completed application.
+However, you may waive this 30-day period in writing if payments begin more than seven days after Avnet has provided the benefit commencement packet.
+In any event, your Retirement Payment Date must be after you have terminated employment or retired from Avnet and after Avnet has received your completed application and required documentation.